igvteam/igv/README.md

 * Use ```./gradlew test``` to run the test suite.
 See 'src/test/README.txt' for more information about running the tests.

+* This dashboard describes [project structure and dependencies](https://sourcespy.com/github/igvteamigv/).
+New contributors can quickly grasp overall structure of the code and technologies involved.

 Note that Gradle creates a number of other subdirectories in 'build'.
 These can be safely ignored.